-Most of these problems have solutions, but corrective surgery must be done very carefully.
-As a result of dense scar tissue from prior surgery, the normal anatomy can be disrupted.
-Each case must be investigated individually, and extensive pre-operative planning is necessary.
-Our goal, and yours, is to have a nose which does not have an operated look, one which breathes well, and one which has an appearance that achieves your goals.
+Most of these problems have solutions, but we must carefully perform the corrective surgery.
+For example, dense scar tissue caused by the previous surgery can disrupt the normal anatomy of the nose.
+Therefore, we must investigate each case individually and conduct extensive pre-operative planning to ensure success.
+Our goal is to end up with a nose that does not have an operated look, breathes well, and has a beautiful appearance that achieves your goals.

-If your nose has uncorrected problems either in appearance or breathing after a prior rhinoplasty, we will be pleased to consult with you, examine your nose, and explain what can be done to improve or correct it.
-Explanations of nasal physiology, airway, anatomical design, and surgical approaches for correction will all be discussed in detail at the time of your initial consultation.
+If your nose has uncorrected problems, either in appearance or breathing, after a prior rhinoplasty, give us a call.
+We would be pleased to consult with you, examine your nose, and explain how to improve or correct it.
+During your consultation, we will provide explanations of nasal physiology, airway, anatomical design, and surgical approaches for correction.

-Your surgeons at Fairbanks Plastic Surgery Center of Utah have extensive experience and expertise in performing secondary rhinoplasty for post-operative nasal deformity.
-Every care and attention will be taken to maintain your health and well-being while providing you the optimal result from your Cosmetic/Reconstructive Plastic Surgery operation.
+Your surgeons at Fairbanks Plastic Surgery Center of Utah have extensive experience and expertise performing secondary rhinoplasty surgery.
+We are committed to taking every care to maintain your health and well-being while providing you the optimal result from your cosmetic/reconstructive plastic surgery operation.

 Secondary Rhinoplasty for Failed Previous Surgery

 If you have had prior nasal surgery, and achieved an unsatisfactory result, or have difficulty breathing after surgery, be sure to call Fairbanks Plastic Surgery at (801) 268-8838 and come in for a consultation/evaluation of your nose.
 We are well known for our ability to correct failed rhinoplasties.
 In all likelihood, we will be able to help you.

 *All before and after photos are real patients of Fairbanks Plastic Surgery.
 Identifiable images are used with patient permission.